Trillionaires

 Cognitive Engineering has a verified contact on file.
 Create a free PitchCentric account to access it and generate a personalised pitch in seconds.
 Research at least 3 recent episodes first and lead with a specific angle that serves their science audience.

-Cognitive Engineering has published 401 episodes.
+Cognitive Engineering has published 406 episodes.

-Cognitive Engineering regularly covers science, technology.
-It sits in the science category, with a technology focus.
+Cognitive Engineering regularly covers Science, Technology.
+It sits in the Science category, with a technology focus.

 Cognitive Engineering is accessible for guests with genuine science expertise.
 A personalised, episode-aware pitch will still outperform a generic one every time.